adopted-ember-addons/ember-data-factory-guy/README.md

   let buildJson = build('property', { owners });

 ```
-- Example: what json payload from build looks like
+- Example of what json payload from build looks like
  - Although the RESTAdapter is being used, this works the same with ActiveModel or JSONAPI adapters

 ```javascript